-RN applicants should also pass the NCLEX.
+To receive a RN license, applicants must pass the NCLEX.
 The exam's structure varies but may include over 200 questions and a six-hour time limit.
-Candidates can register for the NCLEX after receiving an authorization to test, based on board approval.
-The NCLEX registration fee is $200.
+Candidates can register for the NCLEX after receiving authorization to test and paying a registration fee of $200.
 Other requirements for an RN license may include a criminal background check and application fee.

 NPs must also pursue advanced credentials, such as an advanced practice registered nurse (APRN) license.
-This credential calls for a graduate degree and a national certification from agencies like the NCC.
-These certifications can reflect the applicant's specialization and may call for fieldwork, fees, and a certification examination.
-Often, APRN credentials are renewed with RN licenses.
+This credential calls for a graduate degree and national certification from agencies like the ANCC or AANP.
+These certifications can reflect the applicant's specialization and may call for clinical work fees and a certification exam.
+Often, APRN credentials are renewed along with RN licenses.

 Nurse Practitioners Certification